anatoliifrolov/postgres-cxx-client/README.md

 ### Configuring

-You can find comprehensive description of Postgres configuration options in the official libpq documentation at https://www.postgresql.org/docs/11/libpq-connect.html.
+You can find a comprehensive description of Postgres configuration options in the official libpq documentation at https://www.postgresql.org/docs/11/libpq-connect.html.
 Here we will focus on the interface the library provides to make it more convenient configuring a database connection.

 Postgres has default values for all of its configuration parameters.
-For instance, username defaults to the operating system name of the user running the app, and database name is the same as the username.
+For instance, a username defaults to the operating system name of the user running the app, and a database name is the same as the username.
 There are several ways to override the defaults:
 - environment variables;
 - connection string;
 - URL;
 - configuration builder.

-Lets consider each one in turn with the examples.
+Let’s consider each one in turn with the examples.
 ```cpp
 void config() {
     Connection conn{};